taurusilver7/insight/README.md

 Create a new migration:create for authors table.
 Customize the table columns, types, and other characterstics with base mysql table syntax.

+Create a new CreateTable queryRunner in the migration to create a table with necessary columns with data fields.
+Create a dropTable queryRunner in the migration to delete the created table.
+Add a clause to create a new table only if there's no existing table with the same name in the database.

+Since the data fields keeps repeating in routes, controllers & entities for the tables, create constant variables t keep the changes to a singularity.
+Modify the routes, controller & entities with constant variables.

 ## Running via Docker

 To run Insight via Docker, set the `DB_HOST` environment variable to `"mysql"` in the `.env` file.
 Then run the following command: `docker compose up --build`